-This post contains information on how to get a UAE visa if you’re traveling as a tourist, visiting a friend or family, or transiting on your way to another destination.
+This post contains information on how to get a UAE visa if you’re traveling as a tourist, visiting a friend or family, or transiting on your way to another destination as of 2020/03.
 If you’re flying to Dubai, Abu Dhabi or any of the other emirates for work or any purpose other than leisure, this guide won’t be of help.

 One of the highlights of last year for me was my short stop in the United Arab Emirates (UAE).
 I was there for two reasons: to visit one of my closest friends, who moved to Dubai a few years ago, and to take advantage of a stopover.
 I was coming from a longer trip around Morocco and Turkey, and my flight back to Manila (Philippines) was connecting at Dubai Airport, so I decided to just seize the opportunity and stay there for over a week.

 UAE Visa is probably the easiest visa we got.
 It was expensive, but it was relatively effortless, especially given that we have a friend in Dubai, who served as a sponsor.

 Yep, sponsor.
 If you’re applying for a UAE Visa, you need a sponsor.
 It can be a family member, a colleague, or a friend.
 This will make things a lot easier.
 If you don’t know anyone there, an airline, hotel, or travel agency can sponsor you.

 In the beginning, we had a difficult time figuring out the process.
 There’s just so much info online and they somewhat say different things because they serve their own interest.
 For example, some UAE-based airlines also offer visa services but they require flight tickets booked with them.
 Dozens of hotels are also authorized to process visas, but many of them require that book rooms with them (for obvious reasons).
 In this post, I’ll try to summarize everything so you have all possible options.

 Since I am a Philippine passport-holder, I had to secure a visa first before entering UAE.
 Not everyone needs a visa, though.